-This week bestselling author and pundit, Seth Godin, said via blog post that his latest book, Linchpin, is the last that he plans to “publish in a traditional way.”
+This week bestselling author and pundit, there Seth Godin, this site said via blog post that his latest book, approved Linchpin, is the last that he plans to “publish in a traditional way.”
 Hallelujah!

 Godin has always written books that I have thought of as great 10-20 page ideas.
 The economics & marketing of the book publishing industry has forced authors like Seth to write books that are far longer than their ideas merit or need for their full expression.